 #5 Huge Community

-The Interview Kickstart community is 5,000+ members strong, which is a pretty big number of software engineers that can help you with any problems or questions you could have.
+The Interview Kickstart community is 5,000+ members strong, which is a lot of software engineers (as well as other relevant professionals, like software salespeople) who can help you with any problems or questions you might run into.

 You can get feedback on your interviews and offers, and having a community this big is also useful for meeting other engineers who have successfully landed jobs in FAANG and other tech firms.